JoseLuisPelayo/Expense_Tracker/README.md

 This command provide the summary of  expenses
  `xpenseTracker summary [-hV] [-m=<month number 1 to 12>]`
   - Options are:
+  - > possible values:
+        - GroceriesLeisure
+        - Electronics
+        - Utilities
+        - Clothing
+        - Health
+        - Others

 -h, --help      Show this help message and exit.
 -m, --month=<month number 1 to 12>  List the summary of the month expenses in the current year
 -V, --version   Print version information and exit.

 ## Uninstall